A Color Removed

 The first A Color Removed letter writing workshops take place in Cleveland on September 25th & 26th, 2017 at SPACES and the FRONT Porch.

-A Color Removed by Michael Rakowitz, is organized by SPACES and The Beamer-Schneider Professorship in Ethics at Case Western Reserve University.
+A Color Removed by Michael Rakowitz, is organized by SPACES, Guide to Kulchur, and The Beamer-Schneider Professorship in Ethics at Case Western Reserve University.
 This program is presented as part of FRONT International, in lead up to its exhibitions An American City: 11 Cultural Exercises, July 14 to September 30, 2018.

 More about this project: